A common question that I’m often asked is: do you need a MBA to run a business or medical practice?

 Most folks on our thread don’t do any of the above.
 They mind their own business, but are nice to referring docs and take good care of their patients.
 Even without joining every club in town and being involved in the community, word will get around, your reputation will grow, and you will succeed.

 Of course, if you are located in a smaller town rather than a metropolitan area, it certainly helps to get to know people in town who can say something nice about you.
 And in the most competitive saturated urban markets, your practice will certainly grow quicker if you are a big schmoozer rather than if you keep to yourself.
-But even if you’re a big schmoozer, you still need to get patients in reasonably promptly and get good results.
+But even if you’re a big schmoozer, you still need to get patients in reasonably promptly, get good results, and send notes back to referring doctors.
+I don’t send holiday gifts nor do I bring gifts with my practice logo on it, but I’ve been extremely happy with my practice growth.

 I took a personality test and am almost exactly halfway between extroversion and introversion.
 When I opened, I was somewhat worried that since I wasn’t more outgoing, it would take me forever to build a practice.
 Some folks in our google group describe themselves as introverted, but have still built busy practices.

 One day I was talking with an anesthesiologist in the doctors lounge and told him I had to run back to the office to fit in a referring doctor who was coming to see me as a patient.
 He said he was happy he picked anesthesiology because he didn’t have to do any schmoozing.
-Guess what, I don’t go out of my way to socialize with people either.
-This doctor came to see me because he heard from his patients that I got good results with my surgeries, not because he’s my golfing buddy.
+Guess what, I don’t go out of my way to socialize with other docs either, although I do go to the hospital social events for the free food.
+This doctor came to see me because he heard from his patients that I got good results with my surgeries, and because my notes demonstrate my competence, not because he’s my golfing buddy.

 It is a myth that if you are introverted, or don’t like to socialize with other doctors or members in the community, that you cannot build a successful solo practice.
 If you do so, it’s certainly very likely that your practice will build quicker and get busier, but even if you are like me and you don’t, chances are you will do just fine.